 Population

-As of early 2022, Thimphu had a population of around 115,000 people, making it the most populous city in Bhutan.
-The population may have changed since then.
+As of the early 2020s, Thimphu had an estimated population of around 115,000 people, making it the most populous city in Bhutan.
+Population figures may vary over time due to urban growth.

-Thimphu is home to the royal family and serves as the administrative center of Bhutan.
-The city houses the Bhutanese government, including the Royal Palace, the National Assembly, and various government ministries and offices.
+Thimphu is the seat of the Bhutanese government and the residence of the royal family.
+It houses major government institutions, including the Royal Palace, the National Assembly, and various ministries and offices.

 Economy